 Digital air flow meters operate in a manner similar to hot-wire (or film) air flow meters but have a digital signal output.
 The digital signal is not affected by noise and interference in the same way as an analog signal, which improves its integrity.

-Firstly, the scaling and corrections necessary to convert the signal to an accurate representation of mass air flow are made within the meter and the subsequent output does not require analog-to-digital conversion.
+Furthermore, the scaling and corrections required to convert the signal to an accurate representation of air flow are made within the meter and the subsequent output does not require analog-to-digital conversion.
 Both these factors reduce the complexity and therefore cost of the ECM.

-When testing a digital mass air flow sensor, it is important to correctly identify the output signal.
-The sensor units often measure both mass air flow and intake air temperature, giving each a digital output.
-At first glance, the digital air temperature signal is similar to the mass air flow signal; however, the temperature signal is often a pulse-width modulated (PWM) waveform with a fixed cycle rate of around 20 kHz.
+When testing a digital air flow meter, the output signal must be correctly identified: these units often measure both air flow and intake air temperature and give each a digital output.
+At first glance, the digital air temperature signal is similar to the air flow signal; however, the former is often a pulse-width modulated (PWM) waveform with a fixed cycle rate of around 20 kHz.